 - If you have children aged under 17 years, you should apply for a from Kela.
 You will be granted the supplement if you have not started a new relationship after the death of your former spouse/partner.

 - If a parent dies before the child turns 2, .

 Remember to arrange the estate inventory meeting and the funeral

 - Inform all the inheritors about the deceased's possible will or testament.

 - An must be held within 3 months of the death.
 For this purpose, a seamless genealogy and official certificates for the parties to the estate must be submitted.
 If you are responsible for carrying out the inventory of the estate or for reporting the estate you can contact Kela to request the information you need about the deceased person’s Kela benefits.
 Information concerning debts includes information on the recovery of overpaid benefits and their remaining amounts at the time of death.
 Information concerning assets includes information such as pending benefit applications and appeals.

 - If your family member had government-guaranteed student loan debt, it is not recorded in the estate inventory deed.
 Kela will grant the estate an exemption from the repayment of the remaining debt.

 - You can arrange the funeral yourself or ask an undertaker to arrange it.

-- Transfer the insurance policies of the home and other property as well as electricity, water and waste disposal contracts to your own or some other inheritor’s name.
+- Transfer the insurance policies of the accommodation and other property as well as electricity, water and waste disposal contracts to your own or some other inheritor's name.

 - Remember to give notice for rental accommodation if the accommodation will remain empty.

 - Remember to terminate all the deceased's accounts in social media and other online services.
 Different services have differing instructions for how you terminate an account.
-If you know the user IDs and passwords, you can in some services terminate the accounts using these user IDs and passwords.
+If you know the user IDs and passwords, you can in some services terminate the accounts using them.